 Not all DevOps engineers are developers.
-There are 2 sorts of specialists in the field of development & operation in SDLC, those whit developmental backgrounds and those with previous System Administration career.
+There are 2 sorts of specialists in the field of development & operations in SDLC, those whit developmental backgrounds and those with previous System Administration career.

 So, are DevOps experts also developers?
 It depends on their background.

 However, there’s an even more imperative question to ask.

 Is It Necessary for a DevOps Specialist to be a Developer?

 No, it’s not necessary to be a person who has a developmental background when it comes to “DevOps.”
 But since progressive procedures are a vital part of the implementation in SDLC, developers usually make better DevOps engineers.

 They, obviously, are more likely to deliver a sufficient code sheet thanks to their field knowledge.
 Plus, they are already familiar with the principles of coding in a client-oriented environment.

 Does that mean a specialist with System Administration experience cannot do so?

 Definitely not.
 There’s no such rule as a System Administrator is not a good DevOps expert candidate.